 Even without the packages, Costco Hotels can still represent a good deal.
-As always, be sure to shop around to compare prices and read all terms carefully before making a reservation.
+As always, be sure to shop around to compare prices and read all the terms carefully before making a reservation.

 Searching for Hotels

-Searching is straightforward: enter the city, dates, number of people, and number of rooms.
+Searching is straightforward: enter the city, dates, number of people, and the number of rooms.

-Results appear on the next screen, with the option to filter the results by specific hotel or hotel chain.
+Results appear on the next screen, with the option to filter the results by a specific hotel or hotel chain.
 Unfortunately, prices are only shown if you enter your Costco number — you can sort results by price, starting with either the highest or lowest, but you won’t see the actual price unless you use your number.

 Prices and Terms

 As always, it’s best to compare booking portals with booking directly.
 Costco Travel sometimes offers discounts, which are usually about equal to a hotel’s AAA rate.
 The price could also be slightly lower than competitors, but sometimes it’s similar to other online travel agency and direct booking rates.

 One thing you should remember is that when you book through the portal, you won’t be eligible to earn hotel loyalty points or elite benefits.
 Consider whether any savings through Costco Travel outweigh the loss of those perks.

 There are a few other specialty options that Costco offers, including packages at Disney or Universal theme parks, guided safaris, or guided tour packages.

 To browse available packages, click the “theme parks & specialty” link at the top of the home page.